Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 • Trigger Mode: Select Manual.

-• Bandwidth: Set the maximum network bandwidth when executing the replication rule.
-The value –1 indicates no limitation.
+• Bandwidth: Set the maximum network bandwidth for each replication task. –1 indicates unlimited bandwidth.

-5. After creating the replication rule, select it and click REPLICATE to complete the replication.
+5. Select the replication rule and click REPLICATE to replicate images.